GMOD/jbrowse-components/website/docs/config_guide.md

 ## Configuring reference name aliasing

-Reference name aliasing is a process to make chromosomes that are named slighlty differently but which refer to the same thing render properly
+Reference name aliasing is a process to make chromosomes that are named slightly differently but which refer to the same thing render properly

 The refNameAliases in the above config provides this functionality